aosborne17/Vagrant-Introduction/README.md

-## How to open and use Linux Virtual Machine
+## How to open and use Linux Virtual Machine Step By Step

-First open git bash and make your way to the folder where the vagrant file is located, On my PC this is C:\vagrant
+- First open git bash and make your way to the folder where the vagrant file is located, On my PC this is C:\vagrant

-vagrant up

-vagrant status

-vagrant ssh
+- Then within this folder do 'vagrant up', which runs our VM

+- We can run 'vagrant status' which would tell us the status of our VM

+- Once the VM is running we then use 'vagrant ssh' which is what allows us to access the VM

+### Other commands that can be run on our vagrant file
+- vagrant halt -- This pauses the VM

+- vagrant destroy -- this command is used to stop the running of the VM and remove traces of the VM on our system

+- vagrant reload -- This reruns the VM, thus if we have made changes to the vagrant file we would need to reload the VM to see those changes in effect

+Note that Vagrant files are written in Ruby

+Once inside the VM, the operating system is Linux and thus linux commands must be used

+## Common Linux Commands

+- "nano nameoffile" --> allows entry inside of a file and then edit it

+- "touch nameoffile" --> allows the creation of a file in

+- "rm nameoffile" --> deleting a file(may have to use sudo for admin usage)

+- "mkdir nameofdirectory" -->create a directory

+- "cd nameofdir" Entry inside a directory

+- "cd -" --> Exit a directory

+- "cd /" --> Return to the root directory

+- echo "hello" --> Print on the command line

+- "sudo su" --> Change to the root user

+- "exit" --> Return back to normal user

+- "id" --> Check who is using the machine

+Sudo works by allowing us to run a command in admin

+- "pwd" --> Shows the current file location

+- "ls" --> Checking contents of the current directory

+"ls -a" Searching for hidden files in a directory

+- "uname" --> Displays name of operating system'

 sudo apt-get update -y

-nano name_of_file allows us to enter inside of a file and then edit it

-touch nameoffile allows us to create a file in linux

-deleting a file -- "rm nameoffile" (may have to use sudo for admin usage)

-mkdir nameofdirectory allows us to create a directory

-how to go inside a directory cd nameofdir how to exit a directory -- "cd -" how to return to the root directory -- "cd /"

-How to print on the command line -- echo "hello"

-How to change to the root user -- "sudo su"
-How to return back to normal user "exit"
-How to check who is using the machine - "id"

-- Sudo works by allowing us to run a command in admin

-Where am I? - pwd command shows the current file location Who am I? -
-What do I have in the current directory? ls is the command for this, shows available files How to find hidden files in a directory? - ls -a (a stands for all) How to find the name of operating system? we use 'uname'
+This command can be broken down and explained

+- sudo means the command will be run at the root user
 - apt-get is a package manager where we can update/install packages
-- the -y means that we will not be prompt whether we want to download something or not, the default is yes

-vagrant halt
-vagrant destroy
-vagrant reload

-apt-get install nginx
-apt-get already has many packages available so it is able to install nginx for us if it cannot find nginx, it will look online to find the program on specific directories
+- -y means that means we will not be prompt whether we want to download something or not, the default is yes apt-get install nginx apt-get already has many packages available so it is able to install nginx for us if it cannot find nginx, it will look online to find the program on specific directories